llmrisks/llmrisks.github.io/src/content/post/week2.md

 # (Monday, 09/04/2023) Introduction to Alignment

 ## Introduction to AI Alignment and Failure Cases

-Alignment refers to the strategic effort to ensure that AI systems, especially complex models like LLMs, closely adhere to predetermined objectives, preferences, or value systems.
-This effort enocmpasses the development of AI algorithms and architectures in a way that reduces disparities between machine behavior and how the model is intended to be used, thereby minimizing the chances of unintentional or unfavorable outcomes.
+_Alignment_ is not well defined and there is no agreed upon meaning, but it generally refers to the strategic effort to ensure that AI systems, especially complex models like LLMs, closely adhere to predetermined objectives, preferences, or value systems.
+This effort enocmpasses the development of AI algorithms and architectures in a way that reduces disparities between machine behavior and how the model is intended to be used to minimize the chances of unintentional or unfavorable outcomes.
 Alignment strategies involve methods such as model training, fine-tuning, and the implementation of rule-based constraints, all aimed at fostering coherent, contextually relevant, and value-aligned AI responses, making them align with the intended pupose of the model.

-> What factors are (and aren't) a part of alignment?
+> _What factors are (and aren't) a part of alignment?_

 Alignment is a multifaceted problem, that involvess various factors and considerations to ensure that AI systems behave in ways that align with what the intended purpose is.

 Some of the key factors related to alignment include:

-1. Ethical Considerations: Prioritizing ethical principles like fairness, transparency, accountability, and privacy to guide AI behavior in line with societal values
+1. **Ethical Considerations:** Prioritizing ethical principles like fairness, transparency, accountability, and privacy to guide AI behavior in line with societal values

-2. Value Alignment: Aligning AI systems with human values and intentions, defining intended behavior to ensure it reflects expectations from the model
+2. **Value Alignment:** Aligning AI systems with human values and intentions, defining intended behavior to ensure it reflects expectations from the model

-3. User Intent Understanding: Ensuring AI systems accurately interpret user intent and context, and give contextually appropriate responses in natural language tasks
+3. **User Intent Understanding:** Ensuring AI systems accurately interpret user intent and context, and give contextually appropriate responses in natural language tasks

-4. Bias Mitigation: Identifying and mitigating biases, such as racial, gender, economic, and political biases, to ensure fair responses
+4. **Bias Mitigation:** Identifying and mitigating biases, such as racial, gender, economic, and political biases, to ensure fair responses

-5. Responsible AI Use: Promoting responsible and ethical AI deployment to prevent intentional misuse of the model
+5. **Responsible AI Use:** Promoting responsible and ethical AI deployment to prevent intentional misuse of the model

-6. Inintended Bias: Prevent the model from being biased in the sense that it has political, economical, racial, or gender bias in its responses
+6. **Inintended Bias:** Preventing the model from being biased in the sense that it has undesirable political, economical, racial, or gender biases in its responses.

-However, while these factors are important considerations, studies like [From Pretraining Data to Language Models to Downstream Tasks (Feng et al.)](https://aclanthology.org/2023.acl-long.656.pdf) show that famous models like BERT and ChatGPT do have socioeconomic political leanings.
+However, while these factors are important considerations, studies like [_From Pretraining Data to Language Models to Downstream Tasks_ (Feng et al.)](https://aclanthology.org/2023.acl-long.656.pdf) show that famous models like BERT and ChatGPT do appear to have socioeconomic political leanings (of course, there is no true ``neutral'' or ``center'' position, these are just defined by where the expected distribution of beliefs lies).

 Figure 1 shows the political leanings of famous LLMs.

 <center>
 <a href="/images/week2/politic.png"><img src="/images/week2/politic.png" width="80%"></a><br>